hitlkx/data/README.md

-This is the supporting data for this paper named "Optimization Design and Calibration of an Aerial Refueling Robotic Arm".
+This is the supporting data for this paper named "A hybrid robotic arm for autonomous aerial refueling".
 After decompressing the file, it can be used.